+MACDUFF.
 See, who comes here?

-My countryman; but yet I know him not.

-My ever-gentle cousin, welcome hither.
+MALCOLM.
+My countryman, but yet I know him not.
+MACDUFF.
+My ever gentle cousin, welcome hither.
+MALCOLM.
 I know him now.
-Good God, betimes remove The means that makes us strangers!
+Good God. betimes remove The means that makes us strangers!
+ROSS.
 Sir, amen.

+MACDUFF.
 Stands Scotland where it did?

-Alas, poor country!
-Almost afraid to know itself.
-It cannot Be call'd our mother, but our grave; where nothing, But who knows nothing, is once seen to smile; Where sighs and groans and shrieks that rend the air Are made, not mark'd; where violent sorrow seems A modern ecstasy; the dead man's knell Is there scarce ask'd for who; and good men's lives Expire before the flowers in their caps, Dying or ere they sicken.
+ROSS.
+Alas, poor country,

+Almost afraid to know itself!
+It cannot

+Be call'd our mother, but our grave.
+Where nothing,

+But who knows nothing, is once seen to smile;

+Where sighs and groans and shrieks that rend the air.

+The TRAGEDY of MACBETH | ACT IV

+Are made, not mark'd; where violent sorrow seems

+A modern ecstasy.
+The dead man's knell

+Is there scarce ask'd for who, and good men's lives

+Expire before the flowers in their caps,

+Dying or ere they sicken.

+MACDUFF.
 O, relation Too nice, and yet too true!

+MALCOLM.
 What's the newest grief?

-That of an hour's age doth hiss the speaker: Each minute teems a new one.
+ROSS.
+That of an hour's age doth hiss the speaker; Each minute teems a new one.

+MACDUFF.
 How does my wife?

+ROSS.
 Why, well.

+MACDUFF.
 And all my children?

+ROSS.
 Well too.

+MACDUFF.
 The tyrant has not batter'd at their peace?

-No; they were well at peace when I did leave 'em.

-But not a niggard of your speech: how goes't?

-When I came hither to transport the tidings, Which I have heavily borne, there ran a rumour Of many worthy fellows that were out; Which was to my belief witness'd the rather, For that I saw the tyrant's power a-foot: Now is the time of help; your eye in Scotland Would create soldiers, make our women fight, To doff their dire distresses.
+ROSS.
+No, they were well at peace when I did leave 'em.
+MACDUFF.
+Be not a niggard of your speech.
+How goest?
+ROSS.
+When I came hither to transport the tidings, Which I have heavily borne, there ran a rumor Of many worthy fellows that were out, Which was to my belief witness'd the rather, For that I saw the tyrant's power afoot.
+Now is the time of help; your eye in Scotland Would create soldiers, make our women fight, MALCOLM.
+Be't their comfort.

+To doff their dire distresses.

-Be't their comfort We are coming thither: gracious England hath Lent us good Siward and ten thousand men; An older and a better soldier none That Christendom gives out.
+We are coming thither.
+Gracious England hath

+Lent us good Siward and ten thousand men;

+An older and a better soldier none

+That Christendom gives out.

-Would I could answer This comfort with the like!
+ROSS.
+Would I could answer

+This comfort with the like!
 But I have words

-That would be howl'd out in the desert air, Where hearing should not latch them.
+That would be howl'd out in the desert air,

+Where hearing should not latch them.

+MACDUFF.
 What concern they?

-The general cause? or is it a fee-grief Due to some single breast?
+The general cause?
+Or is it a fee-grief Due to some single breast?

-No mind that's honest But in it shares some woe; though the main part Pertains to you alone.
+ROSS.
+No mind that's honest

+But in it shares some woe, though the main part Pertains to you alone.

-If it be mine, Keep it not from me, quickly let me have it.
+MACDUFF.
+If it be mine,

+Keep it not from me, quickly let me have it.

-Let not your ears despise my tongue for ever, Which shall possess them with the heaviest sound That ever yet they heard.
+ROSS.
+Let not your ears despise my tongue forever,

+Which shall possess them with the heaviest sound

-Hum!
+That ever yet they heard.

+MACDUFF.
+Humh!
 I guess at it.

-Your castle is surprised; your wife and babes Savagely slaughter'd: to relate the manner, Were, on the quarry of these murder'd deer, To add the death of you.
+ROSS.
+Your castle is surprised; your wife and babes

+Savagely slaughter'd.
+To relate the manner

+Were, on the quarry of these murther'd deer,

+To add the death of you.

+MALCOLM.
 Merciful heaven!

-What, man! ne'er pull your hat upon your brows; Give sorrow words: the grief that does not speak Whispers the o'er-fraught heart and bids it break.
+What, man!
+Neer pull your hat upon your brows; Give sorrow words.
+The grief that does not speak Whispers the o'erfraught heart, and bids it break.
+MACDUFF.
 My children too?

+ROSS.
 Wife, children, servants, all That could be found.

+MACDUFF.
 And I must be from thence!
 My wife kill'd too?

+ROSS.
 I have said.

-Be comforted:
+MALCOLM.
+Be comforted.